Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/Activities/02_warmup/solved/readme.md

     - `cd physical_access_logs/`

 - Within this folder are six physical access logs.
-To view the contents, run preview commands (`head`, `more` or `less`) to find out which contain the data for October 13th.
+To view the contents, run preview commands (`head`, `more`, or `less`) to find out which contain the data for October 13th.
 For example:

     - `head physical1`